hstreamdb/docs-next/docs/start/try-out-hstream-platform.md

-# Try out HStream Platform
+# Get Started on HStream Platform

 This page guides you on how to try out the HStream Platform quickly from scratch.
 You will learn how to create a stream, write records to the stream, and query records from the stream.